Noah Fant Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Matchup vs. Kansas City

-- Fant is averaging 38.2 receiving yards per game in five career matchups against the Chiefs, 2.3 fewer than his receiving yards prop bet over/under for Saturday's game (40.5).
+- Fant's 38.2 receiving yards per game in his five matchups against the Chiefs are 2.3 fewer than his over/under for Saturday's game.

-- The 269.0 passing yards the Chiefs yield per game makes them the NFL's 26th-ranked pass defense this season.
+- The 269.0 yards per game the Chiefs are allowing through the air makes them the NFL's 26th-ranked pass defense.

-- The Chiefs' defense is 21st in the league, giving up 1.7 passing touchdowns per game.
+- The Chiefs have conceded 27 passing TDs this season (1.7 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In last week's game against the Chargers, Fant was targeted seven times and recorded six catches for 92 yards (15.3 yards per catch) and scored one touchdown.
+- In last week's game against the Chargers, Fant was targeted seven times and recorded six catches for 92 yards (15.3 yards per reception) and scored one touchdown.

-- During his last three games, Fant has put together 179 yards (on 14 grabs) and one touchdown.
+- Over his last three games, Fant has racked up 59.7 yards per game with one touchdown, hauling in 14 passes on 17 targets.

 Fant's Denver Teammates